TargetProcess/tauCharts/README.md

 ##How to use?

 Here are the popular usage scenarios.
+See also experimental [sample page](http://taucharts.com/taulab/index.html).

 ####Scatter plot
 ```javascript